 If the judge denies the request for a protective order the petitioner can ask for a hearing to present evidence to try to convince the court that a protective order should be issued.
 To ask for a hearing, the petitioner must file a Request for Hearing form with the court within five days.
-The court will notify the petitioner of the hearing and have the respondent served with the Petition and notice of the hearing.
+The court will have the respondent served with the Petition and notice of the hearing.
 No Temporary Protective Order will be in place during this time.

 Step 3 – The petitioner and respondent go to the hearing

 If the court grants a temporary protective order, it will schedule a hearing within 21 days.
 The date and time for the hearing will be written on the temporary protective order.